robin-vjc/ml_e2e/README.md

 ## Running locally (no docker)

-it is recommended to work with the docker setup above.
+It is recommended to work with the docker setup above.
 However, it is possible to install this project as an editable package for quick local iterations:
 ```bash
 pip install -e .